JackMarx/pokemon_lookup/README.md

 Pokemon.print_list(page, query_amount)
 ```
 - `page` is for pagination and has a default of 1
-- `query_amount` is the number of pokenmon on a page and has a default of 20
+- `query_amount` is the number of pokemon on a page and has a default of 20

 To see an individual Pokemon, you can pass in the id or name of the Pokemon with the code below.